Live Chat Icon For mobile

 Permalink

-By using browser storage in Blazor, we can save and load data within a component.
-The following example demonstrates that the counter value is updated with a button click and the count value stored in local storage.
-When you refresh the page, the saved data will load from the browser local storage.
+By utilizing browser storage in Blazor, you can effectively save and load data within a component.
+In the following example, you can see how the counter value is updated with a button click and the count value is stored in the local storage of the browser.
+When you refresh the page, the saved data will be loaded from the browser’s local storage.

 [Index.razor]